Haashimi/custom-data-chatgpt/README.md

 - ```pip3 install gradio``` </br>

 Finally we are done with installing libraries and we can move on to creating script for training and prepare data as well.

+#### Step 4: Get OpenAI key </br>
+Before diving into script, lets get API key from Open AI You can then click on Create new secret key to generate a key for our script
+Remember that once key is generated, you won’t be able to see it again.
+You must copy and save the key in some secure location to be able to access it later.